saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 ---
 layout: post
-title: Open Source : My Journey to Infinity and Beyond
+title:  My Journey to Infinity and Beyond
 comments: true
 ---
 This is a tale of a dream come true.
 This story starts way back in 2016.
 I was working as a software developer in one of the tech firms in Uganda at the time.
 I was not happy and had decided that I rather go back to school to pursue my Aeronautical Engineering career.
 I have always had a craving to contribute to open source but did not know where to start.

 I kept reading people's Github profiles in admiration of especially people that had repositories in the category of "Repositories they contribute to".
 I wanted this on my profile too but did not know how to.
 I did not have many experienced developers in my circles atleast so this kind of information I did not get easily.